 Continuous Integration and Continuous Delivery

-Some of the main goals of continuous integration are to eliminate integration issues, reduce time to release, improve quality, and allow feedback loops that are necessary for daily deployments.
-Continuous integration leverages automated testing systems and continuously addresses critical problems to keep the system in a good working condition.
+Some of the main goals of continuous integration are to eliminate integration issues, reduce time to release, improve quality, and allow the feedback loops that are necessary for daily deployments.
+Continuous integration leverages automated testing systems and continuously addresses critical problems to keep the system in good working condition.

 Continuous delivery (CD) is all about frequent building, testing, and releasing code changes to a production or testing environment in small chunks after the creation stage.
 CD approach helps to eliminate any risks of frequent interruption and other system performance problems since the team is only dealing with minor code changes.
 Additionally, it enables companies to release top-notch features faster, ultimately removing any costs in the deployment stage, and increasing time-to-market.